How to Grow Your HVAC Business & Get More Customers in 2025

 HVAC pros meeting in front of orange boom lift

-Now, let’s talk about your people.
-We’ll lay it on the line.
-The people working for you and servicing your customers can make or break your business.
-And hiring the wrong people for the job can be seriously costly.
-Here’s what to think about when building your team of rock stars.
+The people working for you can make or break your business, and one wrong hiring decision can be seriously costly.
+Here’s what to think about when building your team.

 The best HVAC techs aren’t just skilled—they know how to talk to customers and leave a lasting impression.
-Hire for attitude, train for skill because soft skills matter just as much as technical expertise.
+Soft skills matter just as much as technical expertise, so hire based on attitude in addition to know-how.
 Create a structured onboarding system with video training to ensure every new hire learns the same best practices from day one.

 Good techs are in high demand, so keeping them around is just as important as finding them.
 Offer competitive pay and performance-based bonuses to reward hard work.
 A strong company culture where techs feel valued and supported—whether through team outings, mentorship, or clear career growth opportunities—helps keep them loyal to your business.